 Both methods has its benefits, my question to you all is which do you use and why?

 Liquid Cream Oil or Liquid Oil Cream

 By definition, or at least acronym order, liquid is applied to your hair first with both methods.
-By now, it is likely common knowledge that the old school products we used like Dax, Blue Magic and any other petroleum based products we used as children did not moisturize our hair at all.
-Water is not an ingredient in any of those products therefore our strands did not benefit from any moisture.
+By now, it is likely common knowledge that the old school products we used like Dax, Blue Magic and any other petroleum based products we used as children does not moisturize our hair at all.
+Those products lack water therefore our strands did not benefit from any moisture.

 I personally like to use the LCO method to seal in moisture.
-The liquid is what me hair craves however water evaporates from your very quickly hence the need for a follow up cream.
-The creams we offer not only protects but they also soften, condition and feed your hair nutrients it needs to remain strong and break free.
+The liquid is what our hair craves however, water evaporates from your very quickly hence the need for a follow up cream.
+The creams we offer not only protects but they also soften, condition and feed your hair the nutrients it needs to remain strong and breakage free.
 Not to mention they are water based.
 The oil for me is the power house of the LCO trio, its job is to hold everything in place allowing your hair to remain moisturized and supple for hrs.' even days if your hair is in a protective style.

 That is my take on LCO vs LOC, what's yours?
 Please share below.

 Always and I do mean always follow up any of our moisturizing products with one of our Moisture Lock oils.